ChrisMcKee1/code_tokenizer/README.md

 - ✓ Intelligent encoding handling
 - ✓ Binary file filtering
 - ✓ Full `.gitignore` support

+> [!WARNING]
+> Large binary files and certain encodings can significantly impact token counts.
+Use the `--no-metadata` flag if you encounter processing issues with complex files.

 ### 🤖 LLM Support
 - ✓ Token counting for major models